Survey of compact sources for pulsars and exotic objects -- I. Overview and initial discoveries: Analysis details

 \subsubsection{Search processing}

-Each of the preprocessed data file is searched for periodic signals and bright radio bursts across a suitable range of DMs.
+Each preprocessed data file is searched for periodic signals and bright radio bursts across a suitable range of DMs.
 At GMRT band-3, the PA beam data were used to prepare the dedispersed time-series in the DM ranges 0$-$50\,\ppcc and 150$-$700\,\ppcc, while the CDPA data were used in the DM range 50$-$150\,\ppcc, to minimize the dispersive smearing.
-Note that the band-3 CDPA beam was coherently dedispersed at 75\,\ppcc.
+Note that the band-3 CDPA beam was coherently dedispersed at 75\,\ppcc, and the number of channels in the CDPA beam was half that of the PA/PC beam.
 For band-3 data, the search was limited to a maximum DM of 750\,\ppcc as the expected scatter broadening towards most of the targets becomes very large (sometimes as large as a few seconds) beyond this DM.
 At GMRT band-4 and GBT 820\,MHz bands, the maximum DMs were adequately large.
 At GMRT band-4, typically the PA beam data were used to prepare the dedispersed time-series in the DM ranges 0$-$150\,\ppcc and 350$-$1350\,\ppcc, while the CDPA data were used in the DM range 150$-$350\,\ppcc, again to minimize the dispersive smearing (the band-4 CDPA beam was coherently dedispersed at a DM of 225\,\ppcc).
 The GBT 820\,MHz data were recorded only in the search mode (i.e., without any coherent dedispersion), and the search was conducted in the DM range 0$-$1650\,\ppcc. \texttt{DDplan.py} from \texttt{PRESTO} was used to make a dedispersion plan within the above specified individual DM ranges, separately for data at different bands.
 The dedispersion plans used for GMRT band-3 and band-4 data as well as the GBT 820\,MHz data are shown in Table~\ref{tab:dm_search}.
 The plan primarily includes the optimum DM step sizes used in different DM ranges, and the corresponding downsampling factors.